0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 entry as the advertising ban means no new competitors or need to spend on advertising.
 Their interests are highly aligned with governments (tax generator).

-Reviewing the above - I appear to be investing in a general anti-ESG theme, which has left some companies seriously undervalued as investors are herded into ESG friendly funds.
+Reviewing the above - I appear to be investing in a general **anti-ESG theme**, which has left some companies seriously undervalued as investors are herded into ESG friendly funds.
 I don't think this is an accident, a sort of bait and switch thingy awaits.
 Another possibility is that cash could continue flowing out and I keep collecting large sustainable dividends, either is fine by me.